England Football Online

 - Monday, 5 March 1934, The Courier and Advertiser.

-Appointment as manager at Northampton Town FC on 8 March 1935, until his resignation on 10 March 1937 over a disagreement of club policy.
-Afterwhich he returned to coach in Turkey.
+Appointment as manager at Northampton Town FC on 8 March 1935 (Town were in fifteenth position), until his resignation on 10 March 1937 following a disagreement over club policy (leaving Town were in tenth position).

 England Career